Best Snake Breeds That Like To Be Handled

 Rosy Boas

-This type of snake is also considered docile and calm, with sizes ranging from 2 to 4′ feet (1.2m) in length.
+This type of snake is also considered docile and calm, with sizes ranging from 2 to 4 feet in length.
+Rosy boas can live up to 30+ years in captivity.

 They sell on the market for $30-40.